abijith-2002/ott-home-page-mock-api-91804/backend_mock_api/ott-home-page-mock-api-91804/README.md

 ## Notes
 - CORS is permissive for local testing.
 - Poster URLs use the request's scheme and host to avoid hard-coding domains.
+We strip trailing slash from `request.base_url` to ensure correct concatenation (`https://host/media/file.jpg`).
 - The OpenAPI documentation includes tags and response models for clarity.
+- If you previously used a different static path, note that the correct route is `/media/{filename}` and images live in `backend_mock_api/images`.